 The following questions regarding supplement therapy aid in the decision-making process and will be addressed in the “Clinical Course” section of the Casebook.
 It is assumed that necessary information about a patient’s medical history and current drug regimen has already been obtained.

 1. What is the known or proposed mechanism of action?

 The pharmacology of FDA-approved prescription medications is generally understood, but many supplements are used with only limited knowledge about their pharmacologic activities.
 Botanical supplements, in particular, are extremely complex and may have multiple activities, some synergistic to the desired effect and some in opposition or unrelated.
 When there is little or no definitive human evidence for either efficacy or safety, we must often extrapolate based on in vitro or animal data in order to provide patients with information or instructions.
 For example, if a plant extract has been shown to improve glucose uptake in tissue studies, it is reasonable to expect that activity to some extent when taken by human beings.
 It would also be reasonable to offer cautions about use with sulfonylurea drugs or other hypoglycemic agents, even when no case studies or clinical trials have reported interactions.
-Depending on the risks if an interaction should happen, appropriate real-life statements to patients can range from: “If you use this supplement, you will have ...
+Depending on the risks if an interaction should happen, appropriate real-life statements to patients can range from: “If you use this supplement, you ...